sdk15/insectOR/README.md

 -------------
 Please follow these instructions for installing and using this package -

-1) Extract the contents of this folder -
+1) Extract the contents of this folder.

 2) Make sure that Perl programming language and the following perl modules are installed -
 ```